js216/mp135_boot/blink_noide/README.md

 ### Getting started

-1. To compile the program, run Make from the build directory:
+1. To compile the program, run Make from this directory:

-       $ cd blink_noide/build
+       $ cd blink_noide
        $ make

 2. To download the program to the board, run